gsauthof/playbook/README.md

   for a development workstation (~500 packages) and a Python script that bootstraps a customized Fedora from scratch.

+- `fedora/vagrant-vbox` - a good starting point for quickly
+  getting a Fedora Workstation instance up and running with [VirtualBox][vb].
+Use case: get a sane work environment under Windows.
+Typical workflow: install [Cygwin][cw] (for a Terminal, git and vim), install Vagrant, install VirtualBox, execute `vagrant up` and profit.

 - `firefox` - a good default list of addons for [Firefox][ff] and [Firefox on Android][ffa].
 Some of the addons simplify development tasks, some increase the convenience of daily